murtaza-nasir/speakr/docs/faq.md

 Summary generation uses the language model configured in your [environment file](getting-started.md#step-3-configure-your-transcription-service).
 Customize summaries with [AI prompts](admin-guide/prompts.md) - through a local LLM endpoint or a Cloud provider like OpenAI or OpenRouter.
 The model choice affects [summary quality](features.md#automatic-summarization), cost, and processing speed.
 Monitor performance in [system statistics](admin-guide/statistics.md).

+### Can I use different models for chat and summaries?

+Yes!
+You can configure a separate model specifically for real-time chat interactions while using a different model for background tasks like summarization.
+This is useful for:

+- **Different service tiers**: Use a faster, premium model for interactive chat while using a budget model for background processing
+- **Cost optimization**: Use cheaper models for summarization while keeping high-quality responses for chat
+- **Speed optimization**: Prioritize low latency for chat while accepting slower processing for summaries

+Configure this using the optional `CHAT_MODEL_*` environment variables.
+See the [Model Configuration](admin-guide/model-configuration.md#separate-chat-model-configuration) guide for details.

 ## Privacy and Security

 ### Is my data really private?